-Press SPACE to see them run.
+Press the SPACE BAR to see them run.

 This is an example of a !BOOT file which will be explained in more detail later.
-Now press SPACE to continue.
+Now press the SPACE BAR to continue.
 This will run the series of demonstration programs supplied on the disc.
-When the > prompt reappears on the screen you can start entering your programs or filing system commands, but before you do that, read the next two chapters 'Discs' and 'Disc Files'.
+When the > prompt reappears on the screen you can start entering your programs or filing system commands, but before you do that, read the next two chapters, 'Discs' and 'Disc files'.

-Diagram 1 Connecting the disc drive
+Fig 1 Connecting the disc drive